ro-ka/stylesheet.js/README.md

 ```

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).

-## Release History
-1.0.0 Initial release

 ## License
 Copyright (c) 2014 Robert Katzki.
 Licensed under the MIT license.